syedmuzaffarhussain1997/signcontext-ai/README.md

 ## Deployment
 - **Vercel (Recommended)**: Fork this repo, connect to Vercel, and deploy with one click.
 Add `VITE_API_KEY` as an environment variable in Vercel settings.
 Live demo: [signcontext-ai.vercel.app](https://signcontext-ai.vercel.app/).
-- **Render Alternative**: Use the provided build/start commands in a Render Web Service, linking your GitHub repo.
 - **AI Studio Origin**: The core was vibe-coded in Google AI Studio; export for custom deploys.

 ## Usage